CaspiKLT/TicTakToe-Online/README.md

 # TicTakToe-Online
-A little bit advanced practice with ReactJS, NextJS, NodeJS.
+Advanced practice with ReactJS, NextJS, NodeJS.

-Final target is a fullstack application to play TicTakToe wth friends online.
+Final target is a fullstack application to play TicTakToe with friends online.